zenml-io/zenml/docs/book/stack_components/orchestrator.md

             stack: "Stack",
             runtime_configuration: "RuntimeConfiguration",
     ) -> Any:
+        """Prepares and runs the pipeline outright or returns an intermediate pipeline representation that gets deployed.
         """
-        Prepares and runs the pipeline outright or returns an intermediate pipeline representation that gets deployed.
-        """
 ```

+{% hint style="info" %}
+This is a slimmed-down version of the base implementation which aims to
+highlight the abstraction layer.
+In order to see the full implementation
+and get the complete docstrings, please check the source code on GitHub.
+{% endhint %}

 ## List of available orchestrators